Step 4: What Do I Need to Know Before Applying?

 those categories.
 Similarly, if he or she is not selected for elk

 but draws an antelope permit, then he or she will receive a preference

 point in the elk and deer categories but will not be eligible to

 draw a deer hunt.
 All other hunts, categories 4-7, are

-independent and you can be drawn for any or all of those hunts,
+independent, and an applicant can be drawn for any or all of those hunts,

 in addition to one of the big game hunts.